anesh1234/Furious-Bomber/README.md

 # Furious Bomber

-Created by Stian and Anders
+Created by @anesh1234, with additions from @Sanityyy.